Meditation teacher training with us is comprehensive

 Meditation teacher training is often aimed at a single modality and from a single perspective.
 Meditation or Mindfulness?
 Health or Spirituality?
 Goals or empty mind?
 Still-mind or visualisation?
 Therapeutic or personal?
 Religious or Secular?
 Traditional or scientific?
 How remarkable would it be to have a training that encompassed the whole perspective, where you find out clearly what the differences are – and the similarities – and teach the way you want, with a clear understanding of your position?
 That is what this training course aims to provide.

 The diploma course gives you a qualification to teach meditation, from whichever perspective you prefer, and mindfulness.
 It is a rigorous, 200 hour program, plus a requirement for meditation practice of one hour daily.
 “Oh no,” you say, “I’m much too busy for that!”
 Then now is the time to consider what you really feel about the benefits of meditation, isn’t it?
 And to consider whether the changes in the mind and brain that come of meditation are best delivered by someone who has only a minimal personal practice?

 Content of the Diploma of Meditation and Mindfulness teacher training course

 The content of this meditation teacher training course is thorough – from the history and purpose(s) of meditation from its distant origins to the modern day – and where mindfulness fits in, both anciently and recently.
 You learn how to teach from both perspectives and to be clear about what you are offering.

 Biological factors in meditation: Research

 You will learn about the body-mind-meditation connection and how to look for, read and understand scientific research on the subject.
-Research on meditation often points to changes in the brain (You can find a good overview of meditation in relation to research in this link ) You will learn the difference between talking from an idea of meditation and being able to support your point of view from proven methodologies and/or respected sources.
+Research on meditation often points to changes in the brain (You can find a good overview of meditation in relation to research in this link ) You will learn the difference between talking from an idea of meditation and instead to solidly support your point of view from proven methodologies and/or respected sources.